The Office of Diversity, Equity, Inclusion, and Opportunity

 Our data and information are also used to benchmark our efforts against leading industry practices regarding executive involvement, talent development, employee benefits, supplier/subcontractor good faith efforts, and social responsibility, among other things, with respect to diverse and inclusive operations.

-Currently, we participate in the following annual surveys:
+On an annual basis, we currently participate in the following benchmarking surveys:

-- Commission on Economic Inclusion – Employer Diversity Survey: We are a Hall of Fame recipient for supplier diversity and a 2016 Best-in-Class awardee for workforce diversity
+- The Greater Cleveland Partnership – Organizational Assessment: We are a Hall of Fame recipient for supplier diversity and a 2016 Best in Class awardee for workforce diversity

 - DiversityInc Top 50 Companies for Diversity: Named to Top Regional Companies list in 2014, 2015, 2016, and 2017